o3de/sig-docs-community/governance/charter.md

 * Guidelines for minimum viable API reference.
 * Guidelines for manpages or other standalone tools documentation.
 * Guidelines for video content submissions
-* Maintenance of a style guide
+* Maintenance of a documentation style guide
 * Review of documentation pull requests.
   * Maintain and manage the usual SIG group of contributors and approvers for PR review, in addition to a group of approved technical reviewers from other teams.
   * Pull request review automation and approval workflows (cross-cut)